 He currently provides commentary on trials on Court TV program "Banfield & Ford: CourtSide".

-As result of heart attacks, he established the Larry King Cardiac Foundation, an organisation to which David Letterman, through his American Foundation for Courtesy and Grooming, has also contributed.
+As result of heart attacks, he established the Larry King Cardiac Foundation, an organisation to which David Letterman, through his American Foundation for Courtesy and Grooming, also contributed.

 King gave $1-million to George Washington University's School of Media and Public Affairs for scholarships to students from disadvantaged backgrounds.